Walks and paths

 Looking for somewhere to walk your dog?
 Check out our dog-friendly guide to Lostwithiel.

 Guided Walks around Lostwithiel by the Lostwithiel Museum Association

-Each Monday from 1st April 2019 until Monday 28th October 2019 there is a Guided Walk which leaves the Community Centre at 11am and follows a route through the streets and lanes of this ancient town to trace its history from medieval times through the English civil war to the present day.
-The walk lasts 1 1/2 hours and costs £3.50 per person (free for accompanied children).
+Each Monday from 12th April 2021 there is a Guided Walk which leaves the Community Centre at 11am and follows a route through the streets and lanes of this ancient town to trace its history from medieval times through the English civil war to the present day.
+The walk lasts 1 1/2 hours and costs £4-00 per person (free for accompanied children).
+No dogs please.

 Many organisations enjoy a visit to explore the historic town and the walk can be arranged to suit the needs of groups so why not combine a visit with a wander around the interesting specialist shops and sample one of the many eateries.
 For details telephone 01208 873504.